Celebrate Carroll Poster Presentations

 A poster presentation is the presentation of research findings by an individual or small group at an academic conference such as Celebrate Carroll.

-- At Celebrate Carroll, we ask all poster presenters to set up their posters by 11 a.m. on Wednesday and leave the poster up for the entire afternoon; each individual will be assigned a one-hour timeframe during which s/he is expected to stand beside the poster to engage in a discussion with attendees.
+- At Celebrate Carroll, we ask all poster presenters to set up their posters by noon on Wednesday in the Stackner Ballroom.
+Posters should be left up for the entire afternoon; each individual will be assigned a one-hour timeframe during which s/he is expected to stand beside the poster to engage in a discussion with attendees.

 Types of Posters

 We allow two types of poster presentations at Celebrate Carroll, but we encourage presenters to have their posters printed professionally.